Back in the day when this pop group was known by their nicknames Bodding, Basser, and Woggie, Redcliffe’s Bee Gees Way was only a dream.

 Sir Barry loved the Bee Gees Way

-When their Saturday Night Fever album came out, I thought it would be a success, and I was right.
-It remains the best-selling soundtrack of all time.
-Over 45 million copies have been sold, and it stayed on top of the album charts for 24 weeks straight.
+When their iconic Saturday Night Fever album hit the scene, I had a hunch it would be a resounding success, and history proved me right.
+It stands as the best-selling soundtrack in history, with over 45 million copies sold, maintaining its position atop the album charts for an impressive 24 consecutive weeks.
+Bee Gees Way Redcliffe beautifully commemorates these remarkable achievements.

 Throughout the evening, every half hour from 7 pm to 9.30 pm, there is a light show set to the Bee Gee’s music.